python-microservices/pyms/docs/encrypt_decryt_configuration.md

 You can move this file to a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/), use [Vault](https://learn.hashicorp.com/vault) or encrypt the configuration with [AWS KMS](https://aws.amazon.com/en/kms/) or [Google KMS](https://cloud.google.com/kms).
-We strongly recommended this ways to encrypt/decrypt your configuration, but i you want a no vendor locking option or you haven`t the resources to use this methods, we create a way to encrypt and decrypt your variables.
+We strongly recommended this ways to encrypt/decrypt your configuration, but if you want a no vendor locking option or you haven`t the resources to use this methods, we create a way to encrypt and decrypt your variables.

 ## 1. Generate a key